learning-software-engineering/learning-software-engineering.github.io/Topics/Teamwork.md

 [How to avoid misunderstandings in the workplace](https://www.roberthalf.cn/en/management-advice/team/how-avoid-misunderstandings-workplace)

 Communication is essential for positive collaboration.
-In software development different problems can arise and effective communication is key to resolving them quickly.
+In software engineering different problems can arise and effective communication is key to resolving them quickly.
 By discussing issues openly and honestly, team members can brainstorm solutions and use their collective expertise to work together and resolve issues in a timely manner.
 Effective communication, therefore, leads to the development of high-quality software products.

 [7 tips for more effective communication in the workplace](https://asana.com/resources/effective-communication-workplace)